M-o-a-T/venusian/README.md

 Prints a summary of the options given above, as well as a list of possible add-ons.

+## Plugins

+### FlashMQ

+This plugin installs a global FlashMQ process that can be used as an external gateway to the Venusian FlashMQ.

+The plugin creates a temporary file system for FlashMQ's persistent data if you install to a chroot *or* `/var/lib` is on an SD-card ("`/dev/mmcblk…`").
+This prevents excessive wear on the card's Flash memory.
+You might want to periodically save this directory and restore it after rebooting.

+### build

+Install the tools required to compile software and build Debian packages.

+Using this to build FlashMQ, instead of retrieving it externally, is TODO.

+### fbset

+Add code to configure the system's frame buffer so the Venus screen gets displayed on it.

+Untested and most likely to be buggy.

+### MoaT

+(TODO)

 ## Installation errors

 Note that the destination directory contains the *unmodified* Venus sources.